-- Check if the sampling will take place in an area of extreme concern maps at this link: http://teams/sites/EAP/Pages/FieldTraining.aspx OR http://ecology.wa.gov/Research-Data/Data-resources/Geographic-Information-Systems-GIS/GIS-data#e. - Plan field activities to minimize contact between equipment and potential sources of invasive species, particularly aquatic plants and sediment.
+- Check if the sampling will take place in an area of extreme concern. - Plan field activities to minimize contact between equipment and potential sources of invasive species, particularly aquatic plants and sediment.

-After conducting field work:
+• After conducting field work:

 - Inspect and clean all equipment.
 Remove any visible soil, vegetation, vertebrates, invertebrates, aquatic plants, algae or sediment.
 If necessary, use a scrub brush and rinse with clean water either from the site or brought for that purpose.
-Continue this process until the equipment is clean.
+Continue this process until the 0equipment is clean.
 Drain all water in bilges, samplers or other equipment that could harbor water from the site.
 This step should take place before leaving the sampling site or at an interim site.
-If cleaning after leaving the sampling site, ensure that no debris will leave the equipment and potentially spread invasive species during transit or cleaning. - Additional Requirements for felt-soled waders used anywhere in the state and equipment that contacted sediment, aquatic vegetation, amphibians or fish in areas of extreme concern: - o Smooth surfaced sampling equipment that can be easily and fully wiped down wipe until dry.
-The equipment must be smooth enough so there are no cracks or crevices that could harbor a sand-grain-sized juvenile New Zealand mudsnail while being wiped dry. - For all other equipment, use one of the decontamination treatments found in the table below.
+If cleaning after leaving the sampling site, ensure that no debris will leave the equipment and potentially spread invasive species during transit or cleaning. - Additional Requirements for felt-soled waders used anywhere in the state and equipment that contacted sediment, aquatic vegetation, amphibians or fish in areas of extreme concern: - Smooth surfaced sampling equipment that can be easily and fully wiped down wipe until dry.
+The equipment must be smooth enough so there are no cracks or crevices that could harbor a sand-grain-sized juvenile New Zealand mudsnail while being wiped dry. - For all other equipment, use one of the decontamination treatments found in table 3 below.
 Conduct decontamination where the procedure can be carried out effectively and safely.
 Wash and rinse water must not drain to surface water, and all chemicals must be disposed of to a sanitary sewer.